 - Add potatoes to bacon grease, brown on all sides add onions, salt & pepper to taste and cayenne pepper (optional).

-- Layer potato/onion mixture then meat, parsley, cheese into pie plate, spread evenly to make sure all surface is even.
+- Layer potato/onion mixture then meat, parsley, cheese into pie plate (affiliate link), spread evenly to make sure all surface is even.